Tips for Organizing Your Moodle Course

 Include a “Start Here!” section at the beginning

-Use short, descriptive titles for sections/modules/topics
+Use short, descriptive titles for course sections

 Group items under consistent headings